Year-End Financial Planning For Rental Property Owners

 Meet with Your Tax and Legal Advisors

-Although many people only meet with their tax advisor once per year, consider setting up a review meeting in the third or fourth quarter.
+Although many people only meet with their tax advisor once yearly, consider setting up a review meeting in the third or fourth quarter.
 A review session before the end of the year allows you to discuss adjustments and strategies, potentially lowering your tax liability and getting you ready for the year ahead.

 Ask your advisor about these items: